Wimbledon manager wishes players all the best

-AFC Wimbledon wishes to thank those players released for their contributions to the club.
+AFC Wimbledon wishes to thank all the players on the released list for their contributions to the club.